our lineage

 Sensei Dorothy Dai En Friedman (November 16, 1928—), Dai-en’s spiritual journey began in the 1960s when she was forced to seek help for a back injury which ended her career as a professional dancer.
 This event proved to be a wonderful preparation for her eventual immersion 20 years later in Buddhist Vipassana practice at Insight Meditation Society.
 After she established her Vipassana practice, she then began her journey into Zen practice.
 Her core teachers include her transmitting teacher Peter Muryo Mathiessen Roshi, as well as Joseph Goldstein, Matt Flickstein, and Maureen Stuart Roshi.
 Dai-en is now a Sensei at Ocean Zendo, located on Eastern Long Island.
 She is honored to teach with Koshin and Chodo, her first dharma heirs, in the wonderful healing work of New York Zen Center for Contemplative Care, for the benefit of all beings, as we live and die.

-Sensei Chodo Robert Campbell GC-C
+Chodo Robert Campbell Sensei, GC-C

-Chodo is a dynamic, grounded, and visionary leader and teacher: he has traveled extensively throughout the U.S instructing in various institutions.
-He has also spent many hours dedicated to bearing witness to the suffering of HIV/AIDS in Zimbabwe and South Africa.
 Chodo’s public programs have introduced thousands to the practices of mindful and compassionate care of the living and dying.
 Sixty-thousand people listen to his podcasts each year.
-His passion lies in bereavement counseling and advocating for change in the way our healthcare institutions work with the dying.
+His passion lies in bereavement counseling and advocating for change in the way our healthcare institutions work with end of life support and care.

-Sensei Koshin Paley Ellison
+Koshin Paley Ellison sensei